Have a few questions? See our FAQ below or contact us.

 Does my child need a diagnosis of dyslexia for tutoring?

-Not at all!
-In fact, the more signs of dyslexia you see, the more you can be sure that tutoring is the right next step.
+No. In fact, the more signs of dyslexia you see, the more you can be sure that tutoring is the right next step.

 Some families are interested in testing their children for learning disabilities.
 If you would like to know more about psychoeducational evaluations, please ask for our list of practitioners who provide this type of testing.